-The Port has supported or teamed with its City and County partners on many projects throughout its history.
+The Port has teamed with its City and County partners on many projects throughout its history.
 Here are some highlights from recent years.

 Major expansion in Kennewick’s Southridge area was spurred by the Port and City of Kennewick’s multi-year land development efforts.

 The Port collaborated with the City of Kennewick to establish a local revitalization financing arrangement (commonly known as tax-increment financing) to support Southridge development.
 This partnership allowed local tax revenues generated in the revitalization area to fund infrastructure investments at Southridge.

 Development at Southridge has boomed including Southridge High School, restaurants, retails shops, single-and multi-family housing, the City of Kennewick sports complex, the Carousel of Dreams, and Trios Health hospital.
 Hundreds of jobs have been created as a result of development in Southridge, and the area continues to grow.